wajdsaleh/BrickBreakerGame/README.md

 # BrickBreakerGame
-A simple game developed by me for -IT214- course project and supervised by T.Meshaiel Alshuail, I developed this game using Java programming language, This game has simple rules ;
+A simple game developed by me for -IT214- course project and supervised by T.Meshaiel Alshuail, I developed this game using Java programming language.
+This game has simple rules ;
 1- Break all the bricks.
 2- Try to prevent the ball from falling.